looking at an electric bill on a phone

 Another possibility is that you're using more electricity than usual.
 Making your home more energy-efficient can be an excellent long-term financial solution, while being mindful of your daily electricity usage can help in the short term.

-How can I save on my electric bill?
+How can I save money on my electric bill?

 1. Get energy-efficient light bulbs